 However, considering the A2400's low price, some beginning photographers can deal with average features.
 The A2400, which is available in light blue, pink, silver, and black, also measures just 0.84 inches in thickness, which is great.

 The sharp-edged design of the Canon PowerShot ELPH 520 HS gives it an interesting look for a point and shoot camera.
-And it has some good photographic features to match its cool design, making it a 5-star camera.
+And it has some great photographic features to match its cool design, making it a 5-star camera.

 The ELPH 520 HS includes a 12X optical zoom lens, which Canon claims makes the 520 HS the world's thinnest 12X zoom camera.
 The ELPH 520 HS measures 0.76 inches in thickness.